MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/resource-specific-consent.md

 If your Teams admin allows custom app uploads, you can [sideload your app](~/concepts/deploy-and-publish/apps-upload.md) directly to a specific team or chat.

-## RSC permissions granted to a specific resource
+## Check your app for added RSC permissions

 > [!IMPORTANT]
 > The RSC permissions are not attributed to a user.
 Calls are made with app permissions, not user delegated permissions.
 The app can be allowed to perform actions that the user cannot, such as deleting a tab.
 You must review the team owner's or chat owner's intent for your use before making RSC API calls.
 For more information, see [Microsoft Teams API overview](/graph/teams-concept-overview).